 Services are full of music to lift our spirits, and usually include two or three hymns and music from a choir (our adult, children's, or women's choir) or a guest soloist or ensemble.

-After the worship service, enjoy coffee and conversation during Fellowship Hour.
+Between the worship services, enjoy coffee and conversation during Fellowship Hour and participate in our Middle Hour Faith Formation offerings.

 What Holidays Does UUCR Celebrate?